Mastercard/transaction-api-reference-app/README.md

   **Below properties will be required for authentication of API calls.
 You can modify them or add the appropriate values to the `run command` as environment variables**

   >**mastercard.api.key-file=**, this refers to .p12 file found in the signing key.
-Please place .p12 file at src\main\resources in the project folder and add classpath for .p12 file.
+Please place .p12 file at src\main\resources\certs\ in the project folder and add classpath for .p12 file.
+  > If the certificate is not present, you will receive this error:
+  > ```markdown
+  > java.io.FileNotFoundException: src/main/resources/certs/certificate.p12 (No such file or directory)

   >**mastercard.api.format=**, for .p12 files this is "PKCS12" (without quotes)